gleitz/.files/README.md

 - Set the time zone of Asana in Alfred with `azone`.
 - Install jedi with `pip install -U /Users/gleitz/.emacs.d/elpa/jedi-core-20191011.1750` (use path to latest)
 - Symlink the right Serato directory `ln -s /Volumes/Gleitzpod/_Serato_ ~/Music/`
+- Make an EmnacsClient to Open With, automator with input as arguments: `exec "/Users/gleitz/.homebrew/bin/emacsclient" --no-wait "$@" >/dev/null 2>&1 &`

 Additional Gotchas